timoffex/Rope-Physics/README.md

 # Rope-Physics
-A program to simulate the physics of a rope dfasdfby solving for its equations of motion.
+A program to simulate the physics of a rope by solving for its equations of motion.

 To run the example, type `runExample` in the Matlab console.